nikumar1206/loco/README.md

 - make sure all of the TOML makes sense and is 100% validated against.
 - docker layers should be cached by project or something. maybe docker will automatically do this
 - Docker building must follow .Dockerignore or .gitignore
+- maybe use gitlabs free account for Docker image hosting
+  - only hold maybe the last 2 images per project, for rollback purposes
+  - switch to Harbor eventually to overcome these limits
+- what do i need to do to support podman/oci-based images
+- implement lifecycle policy on registry? maybe 6 mths to start
+- think more about security. gotta make sure other users cannot pull down other images.
+Images must be prefixed or something man and have some sort of random hash to avoid collisions.
+- we have read/write on registry. should just be write tbh.